 Pick Baratza Virtuoso+: If you want enjoy to all the type of coffee drinks without compromising for espresso as well.

 Pick Baratza Encore: If you want to brew Fresh press, pour-over, drip etc but will suffice for espresso in a pinch.

-Personally, I don't think, a 60-second timer is a big deal to consider, I won't mind switching the Encore's switch to the OFF position once I'm done grinding the beans.
+Personally, I think, a 60-second timer isn't a big deal to consider, I won't mind switching the Encore's switch to the OFF position once I'm done grinding the beans.